-In the following, we present the different mechanisms that can be used in 802.11 WLANs for multicast delivery, including both the legacy mechanism from the original 802.11 standard as well as the new mechanisms proposed in the 802.11aa amendment.
+In the following, we present the different mechanisms that can be used in 802.11 WLANs for multicast delivery, including both the legacy mechanism from the original 802.11 standard and the new mechanisms proposed in the 802.11aa amendment.

-A. Multicast service with legacy 802.11
+A. Multicast Service With Legacy 802.11

-The IEEE 802.11 standard includes a specific mechanisms to transmit multicast frames, which are the data frames with a multicast address as the Destination Address.
-With this mechanism, no ACK shall be transmitted by any of the recipients of the frame, and hence the frames that suffer errors due to interference or collisions are not retransmitted.
-The lack of MAC-level recovery on multicast frames results in a reduced reliability for this kind of traffic.
-In addition, all multicast frames must be transmitted at one of the rates included in the Basic Rate Set.
-This set is defined by the Access Point (AP) and includes the minimum set of rates that a station must support in order to join the AP.
-Although it is not a requirement, usually the Basic Rate Set includes only rates with lower order modulations, and hence the transmission of multicast frames is performed at a reduced speed, which decreases the overall performance of the WLAN (i.e., the so-called performance anomaly [20]).
+The IEEE 802.11 standard includes specific mechanisms for transmitting multicast frames, which are the data frames with a multicast address as the destination address.
+With this mechanism, no ACK shall be transmitted by any of the recipients of the frame; hence, the frames that suffer errors due to interference or collisions are not retransmitted.
+The lack of MAC-level recovery on multicast frames results in reduced reliability for this kind of traffic.
+In addition, all multicast frames must be transmitted at one of the rates included in the basic rate set.
+This set is defined by the AP and includes the minimum set of rates that a STA must support to join the AP.
+Although it is not a requirement, usually the basic rate set includes only rates with lower order modulations; hence, the transmission of multicast frames is performed at a reduced speed, which decreases the overall performance of the WLAN (i.e., the socalled performance anomaly [20]).

 The other option for transmitting audio/video frames to multiple receivers with the legacy 802.11 standard is by using unicast transmissions.
-Unlike multicast, unicast traffic can be transmitted at any rate and it is acknowledged, so its reliability is higher than standard multicast traffic.
+Unlike multicast, unicast traffic can be transmitted at any rate, and it is acknowledged; therefore, its reliability is higher than standard multicast traffic.
 The main drawback, however, is that the bandwidth required to transmit the same flow to multiple receivers (and the delay) grow with the number of receivers.
-Hence, this option is only feasible for low sending rates and a reduced number of receiving stations.
+Hence, this option is only feasible for low sending rates and a reduced number of receiving STAs.

-B. Multicast mechanisms with IEEE 802.11aa: GATS
+B. Multicast Mechanisms With IEEE 802.11aa: GATS

 The recently standardized IEEE 802.11aa amendment has been designed to address the transmission of multimedia, implementing a set of new functionalities over the base specification.
 The extensions to the IEEE 802.11 standard have been defined in the IEEE Std.
 802.11aa-2012 (amendment to IEEE Std.
 802.11-2012 as amended by IEEE Std.
 802.11ae-2012) [7].
 Their objective is to efficiently improve the reliability of audio and video streaming, while maintaining the service received by the other streams.
-The amendment also specifies related functionality (e.g., OBSS management, interworking with IEEE 802.1AVB and Stream Classification Service).
-Here, we focus on the mechanisms defined to transport multicast traffic, which are referred to by the standard as Group Addressed Transmission Service (GATS).
+The amendment also specifies related functionality (e.g., OBSS management, interworking with IEEE 802.1AVB, and stream classification service).
+Here, we focus on the mechanisms defined for transporting multicast traffic, which are referred to by the standard as group addressed transmission service (GATS).

-GATS addresses two of the main weaknesses of the use of multicast in the legacy 802.11 standard described in the previous section, namely, (i) the poor reliability of the service, caused by the fact that multicast frames are not acknowledged; and (ii) the high inefficiency resulting from the use of a low modulation coding scheme.
-In order to overcome these limitations, GATS includes the Directed Multicast Service (DMS), which was first introduced in IEEE 802.11v [21] and is extended to target group addressed frames, and also defines a Groupcast with Retries (GCR) service.
-The GCR service improves the performance and the reliability of the delivery of frames addressed to a group of stations by defining new group addressed retransmissions, a group being a set of stations listening to the same (non-multicast) address, called group concealment address.
+GATS addresses two of the main weaknesses of the use of multicast in the legacy 802.11 standard described in earlier: 1) the poor reliability of the service, which is caused by the fact that multicast frames are not acknowledged; and 2) the high inefficiency resulting from the use of a low modulation coding scheme.
+To overcome these limitations, GATS includes the directed multicast service (DMS), which was first introduced in IEEE 802.11v [21] and is extended to target group addressed frames, and also defines a groupcast with retries (GCR) service.
+The GCR service improves the performance and the reliability of the delivery of frames addressed to a group of STAs by defining new group addressed retransmissions, a group being a set of STAs listening to the same (nonmulticast) address, which is called group concealment address.